robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 # Perspective

 Following the trend to peer production, the formatting of scientific content must become more efficient.
 Markdown/ pandoc has the potential to play a key role in the transition of from propietary to community-driven academic production.
 Important research tools, such as the statistical computing and graphics language R (<https://www.r-project.org/>), provide already MD functionality (<http://rmarkdown.rstudio.com/>).
-The software for writing manuscripts in MD is mature enough to be used by academic writers.
+The software for writing manuscripts in MD is mature already enough to be used by academic writers.
 Therefore, publishers also should consider to implement the MD format into their editorial platforms.

 # Conclusions

 Authoring scientific manuscripts in markdown (MD) format is straight-forward, and manual formatting is reduced to a minimum.
 The simple syntax of MD facilitates the document editing and collaborative writing.
 The rapid conversion of MD to multiple formats such as DOCX, LATEX, PDF, EPUB and HTML can be done easily using pandoc, and templates enable the automated generation of documents according to specific journal styles.
-The additional features we implemented facilitate the correct indexing of meta information of journal articles aaccording to the 'semantic web' philosophy.
+The additional features we implemented facilitate the correct indexing of meta information of journal articles according to the 'semantic web' philosophy.
 Altogether, the MD format supports the agile writing and fast production of scientific literature.
 The associated time and cost reduction especially favours community-driven publication strategies.

 # Acknowledegments